sdilts/cl-bindgen/README.md

   generated output should be placed in.
 + `arguments` : The command line arguments that should be given to the clang processor.
++ `force` : If true, then ignore errors while parsing the input files.

 ### The `mangler` Module